HomeHow To GuidesPower Equipment RepairHow to Read a Spark Plug | Spark Plug Photos

 Gapper Spark Plug Tool

-Simply insert the electrode over the Gap tool and slide until snug; this will determine the spark plug gap you are holding.
+Insert the electrode over the Gap tool and slide until snug; this will determine the spark plug gap you are holding.

 Use the Gap Opener portion of the gap tool, and open or close the side electrode (prong) – to match the gap specifications for your engine.